TutTrue/sorting-visualization/README.md

 Once the project is running in your web browser, you can:

 1. Choose a sorting algorithm from the available options.
-2. Adjust the speed using the speed control slider.
+2. Adjust the speed using the Delay inputBox.
 3. Set the desired array size and range.
-4. Click the "Randomize" button to generate a new array.
+4. Click the "Shuffle" button to generate a new array.
-5. Click the "Sort" button to visualize the sorting algorithm in action.
+5. Click the "Start" button to visualize the sorting algorithm in action.
-6. Use the step-by-step mode to understand each iteration of the sorting process.

 ## Supported Sorting Algorithms

 The following sorting algorithms are currently supported:

+- Selection Sort
 - Bubble Sort
+- Odd even Sort
-- Selection Sort
+- Cocktail Sort
 - Insertion Sort
-- Merge Sort
+- Shell Sort
 - Quick Sort
+- Frequancy Sort
 - Heap Sort

 Feel free to contribute and add more sorting algorithms!